 Figure 32: Renewable Energy Development Zones (REDZs)

 The scenario of wind power generation on the whole REDZs areas minus exclusion will henceforth be referred to as ‘REDZ-focused wind turbine distribution’.

-Table 13
+Table 13 shows the main characteristics of the ‘REDZ-focused wind turbine distribution’.